Building a grassland grazing association to support conservation grazing on working lands in southwest WA

 SW WA Grazing Association Meetings:

-People gathered in a barn
+People standing and talking in a barn

 Meeting #2: Developing Goals and Outcomes of Conservation Grazing at Centralia Train Depot (March 31, 2022) – Discussion of meat cooperatives with guest speakers from North Cascades Meat Producers Cooperative and Island Grown Farmer’s Cooperative with coffee and pastries (22 attendees)